securefolderfs-community/SecureFolderFS/TERMS_OF_SERVICE.md

 Any processing of technical or diagnostic data is performed on the basis of our legitimate interest in maintaining and improving the reliability and security of the Services, as further described in the Privacy Policy.

-## Consumer Rights & Dispute Resolution (EU Users)
+## Consumer Rights & Dispute Resolution (EEA, European Economic Area)

-If you are a consumer residing in the European Union (EEA, European Economic Area):
+If you are a consumer residing in the European Union:

-Statutory Warranties: Nothing in these Terms affects your legal rights regarding faulty or misdescribed goods/services.
+- Statutory Warranties: Nothing in these Terms affects your legal rights regarding faulty or misdescribed goods or services.

-Online Dispute Resolution (ODR): The European Commission provides a platform for online dispute resolution, available at: https://ec.europa.eu/consumers/odr.
+- Online Dispute Resolution (ODR): The European Commission provides a platform for online dispute resolution, available at: https://ec.europa.eu/consumers/odr.

 ## Limitation of Liability